TRI Club Sprint Triathlon Championship Race and Spare Time Relay Team Challenge

 This will be the 20th year for the Granite Bay Triathlon/Duathlon.
 It has been called California’s Toughest Sprint Triathlon and is also known for a beautiful course – when there is water in the lake!

 This race is also the NorCal/Nevada Tri Club Championship Race, with Tri Clubs competing for Overall and Fastest Tri Club.
-The Chico Triathlon Club is the Two-Time Defending Champions.
+The Reno Area Triathletes are the 2016 Defending Champions, winning both the Overall and the Fastest Tri Club awards.

 Athletes will receive post race lunch a race tech-tee shirt, athlete goody bag, and a chance at both age-group awards and raffle prizes, and do not have to be a member of a Tri Club to race.